-As an injury that is commonly found in those who participate in high intensity sports like basketball, football and soccer, an anterior cruciate ligament injury (ACL) affects roughly 250,000 people a year in the US alone.
+As an injury that is commonly found in those who participate in high-intensity sports like basketball, football and soccer, an anterior cruciate ligament injury (ACL) affects roughly 250,000 people a year in the United States alone.

 An ACL injury is the tearing of the anterior cruciate ligament inside your knee joint.
-An ACL injury most commonly occurs during sports that involve sudden stops and changes in direction such as tennis and volleyball.
+This injury most commonly occurs during sports that involve sudden stops and changes in direction such as tennis and volleyball.